 Barry is a member of the Cincinnati Bar Association, Ohio State Bar Association, American Bar Association, National Academy of Elder Law Attorneys, and the Ohio Academy of Elder Law Attorneys.
-He is a Continuing Education presenter for financial professionals and presented at the Ohio State Bar Association's 2014 Elder Law Institute, and the Cincinnati Bar Association's Elder Law educational program in 2017.
+He is a Continuing Education presenter for financial professionals and presented at the Ohio State Bar Association's 2014 Elder Law Institute and the Cincinnati Bar Association's Elder Law educational program in 2017.
 See Barry's "why" he does what he does on page 4.

 Debbie Slaughter is an Associate Attorney and has been with the firm since February 2015.
-She concentrates her practice in Probate and Trust Administration, Irrevocable Medicaid Protection Trusts, and will-based planning.
+She concentrates her practice in Probate and Trust Administration.
 She graduated Magna Cum Laude from the College of Mount St. Joseph with a Bachelor of Arts in Paralegal Studies and a minor in Business Management.
 She earned her Juris Doctor from Chase College of Law in 2006.
-Debbie has more than 20 years' experience as a paralegal and lawyer in settling estates and is a member of the Cincinnati Bar Association and the Ohio State Bar Association.
+Debbie has more than 30 years of experience as a paralegal and lawyer in settling estates and is a member of the Cincinnati Bar Association and the Ohio State Bar Association.

-Debbie has taught for more than 20 years as an adjunct professor at her alma mater.
-She served as the Law Director in her hometown of Cheviot, Ohio where she was active in government and civic affairs for many years.
+Debbie has taught for more than 25 years as an adjunct professor at her alma mater.
+She served as the Law Director in her hometown of Cheviot, Ohio, where she was active in government and civic affairs for many years.